-What to do if your loved one wakes during the night
+When a loved one wakes during the night

 Remember that you need sleep, too

 Your loved one's sleep is important, but so is yours.
 If you're not getting enough sleep, you might not have the patience and energy needed to take care of someone who has Alzheimer's.
+Your loved one might also sense your stress and become agitated.

 If possible, have family members or friends alternate nights with you — or talk with your loved one's doctor, a social worker or a representative from a local Alzheimer's association to find out what help is available in your area.